The Other Night Sky

 The whole thing was sold less than a decade ago for a mere $25 million to private investors – after being launched and constructed, in the 1980s, at a price of nearly $6 billion.

-The company that initially sponsored the project went bankrupt in 1999 – raising the prospect, like something from the Greek myths as rewritten by Philip K. Dick, or perhaps something out of Arthur C. Clarke as rewritten by Homer, that our sky will someday be full of artificial constellations, their creators having long since disappeared.
+The company that initially sponsored the project went bankrupt in 1999 – raising the prospect, like something from Greek mythology as rewritten by Philip K. Dick, or perhaps something out of Arthur C. Clarke as rewritten by Homer, that our sky will someday be full of artificial constellations, their human creators having long since disappeared.
+Cold, dead objects, they'll encircle the world in silence.

 [Image: The International Space Station, from a series of photos by Dirk Ewers].

-Space warfare is the militarization of the earth's high atmosphere, weaponizing low-orbit space.
-You can thus strike anyplace on the earth's surface within minutes of ordering an attack – including the infamous "rods from god," or non-explosive tungsten rods dropped from extremely high altitude.
+In any case, I've been tracking these constellations on a little Applet today – but there's a certain sinister side to all of this, too.
+Space warfare, we read, is the militarization of the earth's high atmosphere, weaponizing low-orbit space.
+You can thus strike anyplace on the earth within mere minutes of ordering an attack – including the infamous "rods from god," which are non-explosive tungsten rods dropped from extremely high altitude:

 [Image: The Perseus Cluster, photographed by Jean-Charles Cuillandre & Giovanni Anselmi].